Another Level (group): Career

 On 27 August 2013, Another Level were on the verge of signing up for the ITV2 documentary, The Big Reunion, but Williams announced that he would not take part.
 In an interview with MTV UK, he said: "I decided not to participate in The Big Reunion because it wouldn't feel right to me...I'm in a totally different space in my life and I don't feel any need to look back."
-Also, Baron, who now works for Alan Sugar's company Amsprop, had been forced to pull out due to Sugar not allowing him time off work.
-Bowers told the Daily Star, "Another Level were supposed to do it but then Mark said he couldn't because of work.
-He's married to Alan Sugar's daughter and works for him.
-You don't say no to Alan Sugar.
-I was a bit annoyed because he pulled out right at the end.
-Surely he would have known earlier.
-But his loss is my gain."
 Bowers was the only member to take part in the show as he joined supergroup 5th Story along with Kenzie from Blazin' Squad and former soloists Adam Rickitt, Kavana and Gareth Gates.